The High Kings of Gladnor consolidate their power – Reigning in dukes and warlords over centuries of strife to stabilize the central heartlands.

 into the valley.
 It trod directly amidst the survivors trying to rebuild their cultures.
 So horrible and

 terrifying was this battle, that its effects are still observed today.
-The forces of light and darkness
+The forces of life and death

 fought a great pitched battle in this valley.
 It is said to have raged for a full cycle of the moon nonstop.

 The Great Crossing: (CY 1) The first of the Blood of Saemon arrive in a land they name as Helca (where what was eventually to be named The Valley of Sighs).
 Whatever the means of arrival, it tore from the survivors any clear memory or vision of what their home looked like – The first recorded new histories will be generations after the Great Crossing.
 What may have happened to any written materials brought from the home of the the creatures known as The Blood of Saemon have been lost in time – or at least common knowledge.